If you’re looking to move to this pretty country or you’re simply going on holiday here, take a look at these fun facts about Slovenia before you go!

 7. Wales and Slovenia have something in common.

-The total land area of Slovenia is 7,827 square miles (20,273 square kilometres)…that’s around the same size as Wales.
+The total land area of Slovenia is 7,827 square miles (20,273 square kilometers)…that’s around the same size as Wales.

 8. However, it’s less dense than the Land of the Dragon.